dmakvh/eureka/Deploying-Eureka-Servers-in-EC2.md

 </code>
 </pre>

-Then, you can define TXT records recursively for each zone similar to the following
+Then, you can define TXT records recursively for each zone similar to the following (if more than one hostname per zone, space delimit)

 <pre>
 <code>